Malav5372/Xpose/XPOSE/README.md

 # XPOSE: Where Vision Meets Precision

 ## Project Description:

-XPOSE is an efficient single-stage multi-person human pose estimation method that models keypoints and poses as objects within a dense anchor-based detection framework.
+XPOSE stands at the forefront of human pose estimation, setting a new standard for precision and efficiency.
+It represents a state-of-the-art, efficient single-stage method that excels at estimating the poses of multiple individuals within complex scenes.
+XPOSE adopts a groundbreaking approach by modeling both keypoints and poses as distinct objects, meticulously analyzed within a dense anchor-based detection framework.
-XPOSE simultaneously detects _pose objects_ and _keypoint objects_ and fuses the detections to predict human poses

 Xpose stands as one of my advanced projects, representing the culmination of expertise and innovation in computer vision.
 It is a cutting-edge human pose estimation project that combines the power of PyTorch and YOLOv5 (You Only Look Once version 5) for object detection.
 Xpose is meticulously designed to accurately and efficiently detect and predict the positions of key body keypoints in images.